-Born in Lima, Peru, Monica immigrated to Canada in 1976 where she obtained her Bachelor of Science and Masters in Landscape Architecture and Environmental Planning.
-Throughout her career, Monica has worked in the public and private sector in real estate, land development, environmental and tourism issues, and economic development, and treaty negotiations with First Nations in BC and Alberta.
-She lives in Vancouver and has traveled extensively throughout the world studying different art forms.
-In 2013 she obtained her Fine Art Certificate from Emily Carr University of Art and Design, where she is currently enrolled in the Advanced Study Certificate program, in painting.
+Born in Peru in 1957, Monica immigrated to Canada in 1976, where she obtained a Bachelor of Science and Master in Landscape Architecture.
+She also has an Advanced Painting Certificate from Emily Carr University of Art and Design.
+Throughout her career, Monica has worked in the public and private sectors; in real estate, environmental planning, ecotourism, and treaty negotiations with First Nations in BC.
+Monica is represented year-round by Ukama Gallery in Vancouver, Tofino Gallery of Contemporary Art in Vancouver Island and internationally by Singulart.
+She has received many international awards and featured in interviews and press releases.
 As a mixed-media artist, her paintings have been exhibited at numerous galleries in BC’s Lower Mainland and are in private collections internationally.
-Monica believes strongly in the multidisciplinary and multicultural potential of the arts council to encourage a broad range of people to participate in culturally enriching programmes and activities.
+As an artist, Monica believes strongly in the multidisciplinary and multicultural potential of the arts council to encourage a broad range of people to participate in culturally enriching programmes and activities.

 Originally from Edinburgh, Scotland, Anne-Marie has lived in North Vancouver since 1972.
 She has been involved in many community organizations such as the North Shore Women’s Centre, United Way Committee for the North Shore, Girl Guides, and the North Vancouver Community Arts Council.
 With an avid interest in the arts, Anne-Marie has had a membership with the Vancouver Art Gallery since 1983.
 Anne-Marie sits on the board of North Shore Heritage Preservation Society because she strongly believes in the value of heritage as an expression of cultural identity and supports the retention of heritage structures, integrating with new construction rather than demolition, to retain as much of the original character of the North Shore as is possible.

 DINA SADEGHI – (she/her) B.Env, MRM Candidate (Planning)